franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add something to delete statuses automatically every 24 hours.
-- Rework all the chat.views logics (check if there's a way to implement some view code into another).
-- Implement something to update the message receiver chat_list (websocket chatconsumer).

-## ANOTHER THINGS TO DO

 - Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide' then when clicked again erase all the muted chats and 'hide' display a show again for do this 'diplay change' you actually need to change the show button to hide use htxm from and when the muted statuses gets displayed it should change the button from show to hide **REMEMBER** IMPLEMENT STATUS
 WEBSOCKET CONSUMER BEFORE DOING THIS)
+  - **DO THIS** When you click show, it do as expected, but in muted statuses html (template) it should handle the 'Show' button and change it to a hidde one that when clicked returns to a not shown muted statuses (to do this, you need to implement a new template.)
 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
+- Add status form validation.
+- Add contact form validation.
+- Rework all the chat.views logics (check if there's a way to implement some view code into another).
+- Add something to delete statuses automatically every 24 hours.
+- Implement something to update the message receiver chat_list (websocket chatconsumer).

+## ANOTHER THINGS TO DO

 - Add read and unread logic (you can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).